withastro/astro/docs/src/pages/getting-started.md

 When you begin to learn Astro, you'll see many files using the `.astro` file extension.
 This is the **Astro component syntax**: a special HTML-like file format that Astro uses for templating.
 It was designed to feel familiar to anyone with HTML or JSX experience.

-Our guide on [Astro components](/core-concepts/astro-components) walks you through the new syntax, and is best way to learn.
+Our guide on [Astro components](/core-concepts/astro-components) walks you through the new syntax, and is the best way to learn.

 ### API Reference